Initial Operational Capability (IOC):

 Fire Shadow could be launched over a battle zone, loiter for several hours and then rapidly strike a suitable target when it appears while still conforming to increasingly demanding rules of engagement.
 Man In The Loop (MITL) capability will ensure the weapon system remains under control of an operator on the ground after its release avoiding collateral damage.
 Besides, network-centric operations capability will mean that the Fire Shadow would be fed with target real-time imagery once it has been released from sources such as UK MoD Watchkeeper or planned ISTAR (Intelligence, Surveillance, Target Acquisition and Reconnaissance) networks.

 According to MBDA, Fire Shadow will be capable of loitering for 10 hours over operating ranges of 150 km and engaging targets with a sub-metric (less than one meter) Circular Error Probable (CEP).
 Team LM expects to keep the unitary cost of the Fire Shadow munition around the cost of a current guided rocket.
-The program was cancelled.
+The program was cancelled in 2012.